Comarnic: Geography

+Comarnic is located in the western part of Prahova County, 49 km northwest of the county seat, Ploiești.
+It is crossed by national road DN1 (part of European route E60), which starts in Bucharest and goes north towards Brașov and on to the border with Hungary near Oradea; the partially built A3 motorway will also go through the town.
+The Comarnic train station and the Posada halt serve the CFR Main Line 300, which runs parallel to DN1.

 Etymology

 Its name origin is the Romanian word "comarnic" for a kind of a shepherd's hut, of Slavic origin: komar=mosquito+ -nik, literally, "retreat from mosquitoes".
 It is used for milking sheep and storing milk and other dairy products.